top of page

 When you’re getting ready to sell your home, first impressions really do count — and in today’s market, that first impression often happens online.

 Professionally shot property virtual tours let buyers explore your space from the comfort of their own homes.
-But no matter how great the camera is, a beautifully presented home always makes the biggest impact.
-Taking just an hour to pre-stage your home can transform your shoot — and the difference is easy to see.
+But no matter how great the camera is, a beautifully presented home makes the biggest impact.
+Taking just an hour to prepare your home can transform your shoot.

-Whether you’ve booked us for a virtual tour, or a full property marketing package, here’s our essential checklist to help you prepare for your property virtual tour on the day:
+Whether you’ve booked us for a virtual tour, or a full property marketing package (virtual tour, photos and floorplan), here’s our essential checklist to help you prepare for your property virtual tour on the day:

 1. Tidy Up the Front of the House